 Click to select page

-Bryan is a member of the Game Angling Instructors Association (APGAI - Salmon, Trout and Sea Trout), a member of the Association of Advanced Professional Game Angling Instructors (AAPGAI Trout and Sea Trout) and has the Salmon and Trout Association National Instructors Certificate (STANIC - Salmon, Trout and Fly Dressing).
-Bryan is also a Fly Fishers International Master Certified Instructor (FFI MCI) and Two Handed Certified Instructor (FFI THCI) and a licensed game angling coach (L2CCA/UKCC) providing qualified fly casting tuition and fly fishing for brown trout, sea trout and salmon on our north Devon rivers, rainbow trout on a choice of stillwaters and bass on the north Devon coast.
+Bryan is a Fly Fishers International Master Certified Instructor (FFI MCI) and Two Handed Certified Instructor (FFI THCI).
+Bryan is also a member of the Game Angling Instructors Association (APGAI - Salmon, Trout and Sea Trout), a member of the Association of Advanced Professional Game Angling Instructors (AAPGAI Trout and Sea Trout), has the Salmon and Trout Association National Instructors Certificate (STANIC - Salmon, Trout and Fly Dressing) and is a licensed game angling coach (L2CCA/UKCC) providing qualified fly casting tuition and fly fishing for brown trout, sea trout and salmon on our north Devon rivers, rainbow trout on a choice of stillwaters and bass on the north Devon coast.

-FFI MCI / FFI THCI / APGAI / AAPGAI / STANIC Qualified Tuition
+FFI MCI / FFI THCI / APGAI / AAPGAI / STANIC / L2CCA Qualified Tuition

 The Miramichi New Brunswick - Atlantic Salmon Highway